tanimislam/covid19_stats/docsrc/source/cli/cli.rst

    Diagram taken from a presentation given at the 4 March 2021 Sacramento Python meetup, depicting the *five* steps needed to update COVID-19 summary data for 26 regions in the United States.
 As of 4 March 2021, the data takes up nearly 1 GB of space and takes roughly 45 minutes to generate.

-Here are the six command line tools.
+Here are the seven command line tools.

 .. toctree::
    :maxdepth: 3